23 Spots to Stop by on the Popular California Longitudinal Course Pacific Coast Highway!

 Alcatraz Island from SF bay Pier 33 with telephoto lens the rock looks desolate

-Ferries to Alcatraz are available from Pier 33, but be sure to book in advance as they can sell out!
-This tour is highly recommended as you can listen to Japanese commentary with an audio headset.
+You can board the ferry to Alcatraz Island from Pier 33, but be sure to make a reservation in advance as it may sell out!
+This tour is highly recommended as you can listen to Japanese commentary through audio headsets.

-Duration: 3-4 hours, including ferry shuttle bus, if you want to take your time and participate in a talk session
+Duration: 3-4 hours if you want to take your time to explore and attend the talk session, including the ferry shuttle bus

-Tip: Find out in advance which talk sessions will be held and plan your audio tour around that talk!
+Tip: Find out in advance which talks will be held and plan your audio tour around them!

 4. Half Moon Bay State Beach